outrera/free-game-sfx/sfx_generation.md

+If you have some effect that you want to make loopable, then cut it in the middle, swap two resulting samples and crossfade them.

-Typical way to produce unusual sound is to mix several pitch-shifted versions of the same sample.
+Typical of producing unusual sounds is mixing several pitch-shifted versions of the same sample.
+That way you can get robotic or monster sounding voice out of human one.

 Audacity's "Effect -> Sliding Time Scale/Pitch Shift" produces awesome effects from existing audio files.